sahbabos/infrastructure-hw/README.md

 ## Method 1 - With Makefile

+Navigate to the directory where you cloned the repository and ensure that the Docker daemon is running.

 **Start Minikube and Build Docker Images:**
    ```bash
    make setup
    ```
-  This will start Minikube, build Docker images, deploy the services, and open the Receiver Service in your default web browser.
+  This command will start Minikube, build Docker images, deploy the services, and open the Receiver Service in your default web browser.

-  If you have trouble opening a browser, then copy the URL from response in the terminal.
-You can use the URL in your browser to view the webpage.
+(Note): If you encounter any issues opening the browser, copy the URL from the terminal response and paste it into your web browser to view the webpage..

  **Clean Up:**
    ```bash
    make cleanup
    ```
-This will delete the Minikube cluster.
+In the end if you want to cleanup you can run the above command.
+This will delete the Minikube cluster and remove all associated resources.

 ## Method 2 - Manual Setup without Makefile

+In a case that you are bored and want to have some fun you can take the long route and do all the steps manually.

 **Step 1 - Start Minikube:**
 ```bash
 minikube start